Choral Music and Congregational Singing at Grace Church

 The Choir rehearses on Sunday mornings at 8:45 AM for the 10:00 AM Sung Eucharist, and again from 11:30 AM to 12:45 PM, following the service.
 For those Sundays that the choir sings Choral Evensong at 4:00 PM, an additional rehearsal is held at 2:30 PM.
 Additionally, there is one optional weeknight rehearsal on Thursdays from 6:30 to 8:00 PM.
 This rehearsal is intended for those who desire more rehearsal time on the coming Sunday’s anthems, or for those who may have missed the prior Sunday.
 A detailed schedule of rehearsals and performances is distributed at the beginning of the year.

-The choir is anchored by four professional section leaders (Staff Singers and Choral Scholars), providing musical and vocal leadership within each section of the choir.
+The choir is anchored by five professional section leaders (Staff Singers and Choral Scholars), providing musical and vocal leadership within each section of the choir.

 Membership is open to all, though sight-reading skills are extremely helpful.
 If you are interested in singing with the Grace Church Choir, please contact Vincent Edwards, Director of Music via email: email@example.com, or by calling (401) 331-3225.